 There are days where we’re all tired and cranky and just need to be in bed as soon as possible.
 Do not pass go, do not collect any bedtime stories!
 Ya know!?
 It’s part of family life.

-But hopefully, this bedtime routine chart post inspires you to think through your children’s bedtime routines & readjust as needed!
+But hopefully, this bedtime routine post inspires you to think through your children’s bedtime routines & readjust as needed!

-If you have toddlers at home, here is a super detailed article about sleep issues specific to toddlers with tons of solutions to help your toddler (and you!) get great sleep at naptime and nighttime!
+If you have toddlers at home, here is a super detailed article about sleep issues specific to toddlers with tons of solutions to help your toddler (and you!) get enough sleep at naptime and nighttime!